"Giving Baby Up" for Adoption in West Virginia

 If you are pregnant and considering adoption in West Virginia, you may be wondering, “Can I give my baby up for adoption in West Virginia?
 How does the process work?
 Where do I start?”

 American Adoptions is here to provide the information and support you need to make a decision about an unplanned pregnancy, no matter what that decision may be.
 The most important thing to keep in mind when considering adoption is that you are the only person qualified to make the decision that’s right for you.
 No matter the circumstances, adoption is always an option for you and your baby, and our adoption specialists are always available to help you decide whether it might be right for you.
+You can contact us online at any time to get more free information now.

 Meanwhile, here is some basic information for expectant mothers considering adoption in West Virginia: